 How I live now (2013)

-“You just gotta take that bad thing.
+You just gotta take that bad thing.

-You take it.
-You put it in a box.
+Take it and put it in a box.

 You close the lid, you look up and you focus on your goal.
 Okay ?